Dean Lewis becomes the second songwriter to join the 1,000,000,000 List, with his chart topping song ‘Be Alright’

-The 1,000,000,000 List takes into account streaming numbers from all major services including Spotify, Apple Music, YouTube, Vevo, Amazon, Google Play and more, and is the first award of its kind to recognise a songwriter’s achievement.
+The 1,000,000,000 List takes into account streaming numbers from major services Spotify, Apple Music and YouTube, and is the first award of its kind to recognise a songwriter’s achievement.

 In between playing to the biggest crowd of his career (so far) on Saturday at Splendour in the Grass and jetting back to North America for Lollapalooza and an extensive US tour, Lewis was presented with the honour in-person at the Sydney offices of APRA AMCOS.